 Can I stay and watch my dog get groomed?

 Unfortunately no. In our experience we find that dog’s often misbehave more with their owners present.
 In order for us to give your dog the full attention necessary to ensure quality and safety, we do not allow owners to watch during the grooming process.
-You are welcome to stay and wait in the lobby, please keep in mind that the grooming process takes approximately 2 hours from start to finish.

 I just got a new puppy!
 When should I start grooming her?